charlenetolentino/mattsnotes/102-main/Day5a.md

 At the top you will see the _h1_ tag.
 This means that this styling command will only effect the _h1_ header.

 The next line is the background color.
-In this case the color is chosen using a HEX Code
+In this case the color is chosen using a HEX Code.

 The following line is also a color command but for the lettering in the header.
 Colors can also be chosen using an rbg value